MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 For more information about adding firewall rules, see [Add or Edit a Firewall Rule](/previous-versions/orphan-topics/ws.11/cc753558(v=ws.11)).

 ### <a name="BKMK_RunbookServicefailstostart"></a>RunbookService fails to start after computer reboot
 When you reboot your runbook server, the RunbookService attempts to connect to the orchestration database.
-If the database is not available, the RunbookService fails.
+If the database isn't available, the RunbookService fails.
 The event log message is **This computer was unable to communicate with the computer providing the server.**.
 Typically, this can occur when the SQL server and the runbook server are installed on the same computer.

 To solve this problem. you can manually start the RunbookService, or configure the RunbookService to make multiple attempts during start-up to connect to database before failing.

-### Cannot restart runbook service if you uninstall with an account without administrator permissions
+### Can't restart runbook service if you uninstall with an account without administrator permissions
-If you attempt to uninstall Orchestrator while signed in with an account that is a member of OrchestratorSystemGroup but is not an administrator, uninstall removes all accounts from OrchestratorSystemGroup.
-If you stop the runbook service and attempt to restart the service, the service fails because the user account does not have the correct permissions to retrieve the orchestration database connection.
+If you attempt to uninstall Orchestrator while signed in with an account that is a member of OrchestratorSystemGroup but isn't an administrator, uninstall removes all accounts from OrchestratorSystemGroup.
+If you stop the runbook service and attempt to restart the service, the service fails because the user account doesn't have the correct permissions to retrieve the orchestration database connection.
 An account that is an administrator or a member of the OrchestratorSystemGroup is required to retrieve the orchestration database connection.

 To solve this problem, an administrator can add the user back to OrchestratorSystemGroup.